NateTheSage/NateTheSage.github.io/_posts/2019-02-02-aurora-making-a-personal-CA.md

  1. You'll need PHP5.6 to run PHPki, at least some of the older versions.
 PHP7.0 ***WILL*** break things with it.
 Your OpenSSL can be pretty modern though, as far as I understand.

  `sudo apt install php5 apache2 openssl && service apache2 stop`

-    1. Note: If you want to fix it, my understanding is you just have to change some functions.
-And they're all in my_functions and openssl_functions.
  2. Install Apache2 with a ***basic HTTP-configured site***.
 We're going to make it HTTPS later.
  3. Point Apache2 to your site root.
 For this tutorial, we will assume it's at ```/srv/http```.
  4.